SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 _index=sumologic_volume
 ```

-If no results are returned even for longer time ranges, it means you don't have the Data Volume Index enabled.
+If no results are returned even for longer time ranges, it means you do not have the Data Volume Index enabled.

 You can verify if you already have the Search Audit Index enabled by querying: